ferninphilly/accelebrate-vagrant-docker/module04/labs/README.md

 8. NOW...we have this machine ready to go; let's go ahead and `vagrant up --provision` from within the directory and let ansible do its thing and set up ntp for us.

-9.

-2. This server was (fortunately) built for you using a separate and very powerful Hashicorp program known as [packer](https://www.packer.io/).
-We've gone over the concepts of packer in the lecture portion of this lab so you should, at this point, have a pretty good idea of what it is and what it does...

-3. So now we have an AMI